andyljones/megastep/docs/tutorials/playing.rst

 these tasks, you'll learn how megastep is structured while hopefully keeping the problem-solving part of your brain from losing interest.

+The best way to do these experiments is in a `notebook <https://jupyter.org/>`_ of some sort.

 At the bottom of the page are some links to :ref:`resources <playing-resources>` you might find helpful with these.

 Run the Demo